Hell in a Cell (2017)

-The 2017 Hell in a Cell was the ninth annual Hell in a Cell professional wrestling pay-per-view and livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's SmackDown brand division.
-The event took place on October 8, 2017, at Little Caesars Arena in Detroit, Michigan.
+The 2017 Hell in a Cell was a professional wrestling event produced by WWE.
+It was the ninth annual Hell in a Cell and took place on October 8, 2017, at Little Caesars Arena in Detroit, Michigan.
+The event aired via pay-per-view (PPV) and livestreaming and featured wrestlers from the promotion's SmackDown brand division.

 Eight matches were contested at the event, including one on the Kickoff pre-show, and the main card featured two bouts in the titular match type.
 In the main event, Kevin Owens defeated Shane McMahon in the namesake match that also had the added stipulation of falls count anywhere.
-In the other Hell in a Cell match, which opened the show, The Usos (Jey Uso and Jimmy Uso) defeated The New Day (represented by Big E and Xavier Woods) to become record three-time SmackDown Tag Team Champions.
+In the other Hell in a Cell match, which was the opening bout, The Usos (Jey Uso and Jimmy Uso) defeated The New Day (represented by Big E and Xavier Woods) to become record three-time SmackDown Tag Team Champions.
 It was also the first time that a WWE tag team championship was defended in a Hell in a Cell match.
 Other prominent matches included Jinder Mahal retaining the WWE Championship against Shinsuke Nakamura, and Baron Corbin defeated defending champion AJ Styles and Tye Dillinger to win the United States Championship in an impromptu triple threat match.
 The event was also notable for Bobby Roode's main roster pay-per-view debut where he defeated Dolph Ziggler.

 Production

 Background

-Hell in a Cell is a gimmick pay-per-view (PPV) and WWE Network event produced annually in October by WWE since 2009.
-The concept of the show comes from WWE's established Hell in a Cell match, in which competitors fight inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
-The main event match of the card is contested under the Hell in a Cell stipulation.
-The 2017 event was the ninth event under the Hell in a Cell chronology and was held on October 8 at Little Caesars Arena in Detroit, Michigan.
+Hell in a Cell was a professional wrestling event produced annually in October by WWE since 2009.
+The concept of the event came from WWE's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
+The main event match of the card was contested under the Hell in a Cell stipulation.
+Announced on July 29, 2017, the 2017 event was the ninth Hell in a Cell and was held on October 8 at Little Caesars Arena in Detroit, Michigan.
 While the 2016 event exclusively featured wrestlers from the Raw brand division, the 2017 event was SmackDown-exclusive.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Tickets went on sale on August 4 through Ticketmaster.

 Storylines

-The show comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the SmackDown brand, while storylines were produced on WWE's weekly television show, SmackDown Live.